blogindex/blogindex.xyz/dev/docker/deploy/DEPLOY.md

 # Deploy API for Development

 Using docker, you can stand up the app using either a branch of the repository or a local codebase for manual testing.
-By design it completely destroys the environment each time you stop the container so that all scripts, setup and teardown functions just like you're setting it up the first time.
+By design it completely destroys the environment each time you stop the container so that all scripts, setup and teardown function just like you're setting it up the first time.

 ## Configuration
 ### Obtain Auth0 Credentials